biosustain/guidelines/README.md

 By convention, systems expose SSH on port 22.

-If I am unable to connect to a system, I check that:
+If a system cannot be reached, check that:

 - the system is running
 - the SSH port is open

-On Linux, I test open ports with `nc`:
+On Linux, open ports can be tested with `nc`:

 ```
 $ nc -v -w 3 -z www.google.com 80